FC Margveti 2006: Stadium

-Due to unavailability of a football ground in the city, the club hires a pitch in the neighbouring Kharagauli district.
+Due to unavailability of a football ground in the city, the club hires a pitch in the town of Kharagauli, situated in 22 km from Zestaponi, for their official matches.
 The construction of a municipal stadium, which was repeatedly announced, is yet to commence.

 City derby

-Relations with FC Zestafoni can hardly be described as easy.
-In 2015, a media row erupted after Ilia Kokaya, the owner of the latter, slammed Margveti 2006 for cronyism and unfair privileges, and suggested that the local authorities were deliberately seeking to sink FC Zestafoni at the expense of this municipal club.
+Relations with FC Zestaponi can hardly be described as easy.
+In 2015, a media row erupted after Ilia Kokaia, the owner of the latter, slammed Margveti 2006 for cronyism and unfair privileges, and suggested that the local authorities were deliberately seeking to sink FC Zestaponi at the expense of this municipal club.
 Margveti hit out at him by dismissing all the allegations.

 During the 2018, 2019 and 2021 seasons these two clubs played in the same division.
-Initially Margveti won two games (1-0 and 2-0), but then lost next seven matches in a row with a 4-35 aggregate goal difference.
+Initially Margveti won two games (1–0 and 2–0), but then lost next seven matches in a row with a 4–35 aggregate goal difference.

 Name

-Margveti, also mentioned as Argveti in historic annals, was a duchy between VIII and XI centuries on large swaths of current Imereti region.
+Margveti, also mentioned as Argveti in historic annals, was a duchy between VIII and XI centuries on large swaths of the current Imereti region.